MusicLang/maidi/README.md

-**A simple example** : generate a 4 bar score with the musiclang masking model async API.
+**A simple example: Generate a 4 bar score** with the musiclang masking model API.
 Just set your API_URL and API_KEY in the environment (or get one [here](www.musiclang.io)) and run the following code :

 ```python